magic/test/README.md

 ##### 0.1.65
 * update dependencies
-* testing of @magic-modules is now built in
+* testing of @magic-modules is now built in. if @magic/core is installed, the tests will "just work" and return html for @magic-modules

 ##### 0.1.66 - unreleased
 ...